+the academy

-Nature of concern/disclosure
+Nature of co ncern/disclosure

-Please include where you were whe what did the child say or do and wha the police after liaising with the DSL at you said.(NB If disc
+Please include where you we there, what did the child sa personally inform the police y or do and what y ou said.( NB If disclosu

 Was there an injury?
-Yes / No Did y ou see it?
+Yes , / No Did you see it?
 Yes / No

-Describe the injury: , -
+Describe the injury:

-Have you filled in a body plan to sho w where the injury is s and its ap proximate size?
+Have you filled in a body plan to show where the injury is and its approximate size?
 Yes / No

 Was anyone else with you?
 Who?

 Has this happened before?
-Did you report the e previous i incident?
+Did you u report the previous i ncident?

-Who are you passing this informatio n to?
-Name: Date:
+Who are you passing this in Date:

-Position: Time:
+Position: Time e:

 Your signature:

 Date: